thingsiplay/emojipick/README.md

 program in the pipeline and modify its working with the regular Linux command line tools.
 It uses minimal programs like "dmenu" and "xclip".

+Alternatively you can use "rofi" now, instead of "dmenu".
+It is a drop in replacement, and works similar.
+For that install rofi and enable it by changing the line `use_rofi=0` to `use_rofi=1` in the file "emojipick".
+It solves 2 problems I had with dmenu.
+1. rofi supports colored emojis, 2. dmenu was a bit sluggish in my experience.

 The emojis and their description are downloaded from [gist.github.com/oliveratgithub/emojis.json](https://gist.github.com/oliveratgithub/0bf11a9aff0d6da7b46f1490f86a71eb) .